Glossary of Terms

 Robustness

-How well does the AI System continue to perform within acceptable limits or degrade “gracefully” when stressed in some way?
-For example, how well does a Model respond to prompts that deviate from its training data?
+How well does the AI system continue to perform within acceptable limits or degrade “gracefully” when stressed in some way?
+For example, how well does a model respond to prompts that deviate from its training data?

 Social Responsibility